pearofducks/rollup-plugin-dev/README.md

 example: `dev({ dirs: ['dist', 'lib'] })`<br>
 default: `__dirname`<br>

-_when no other options are needed for this plugin, a shortcut is available to specify one folder_
+_when no other options are needed, a shortcut is available to specify one folder_

-#### dirname

-the path to resolve any relative `dirs` from

-# FIXME

 #### basePath